 - Annual dermatologic examination beginning by age 18

-- Annual breast MRI with contrast beginning at age 20 ( or mammogram if MRI not available, but MRI is preferred) or at the age of earliest breast cancer diagnosis if there is a history of breast cancer before age 20 in family
+- Breast exam by doctor every 6 months beginning at age 20 or at the age of earliest breast cancer diagnosis if there is a history of breast cancer before age 20 in family.

-- Annual breast MRI and mammogram beginning at age 30
+- Yearly breast with contrast beginning at age 20.

 Screening and prevention for children